Undergraduate Academic Year Housing Contract

 Lessor’s Disclosure: The University has no knowledge and no records or reports pertaining to lead-based paint and/or lead-based paint hazards in University Housing.

-Lessee’s Acknowledgement: The student whose signature appears on the housing contract has received a copy of the pamphlet entitled “Protect Your Family From Lead in Your Home.”
+Lessee’s Acknowledgement: The student whose signature appears on the contract has reviewed the pamphlet provided here.

 STATEMENT ON SEXUAL ORIENTATION